Clapping propulsion and thin vortex rings: a computational study of vortex dynamics, energy equivalence, and core potential energy: Vortex ring energetics

 \item {\it Nondimensional wake momentum}: Sullivan {\it et al.}\cite{Sullivan08} measured the vortex bubble momentum for $l_s/d_s$ values of 0.6–1.2 using a ballistic pendulum and found it closely matched the slug momentum.
 This led to the nondimensional momentum for the ring, $I^*_R \left(= I_{\forall|R}/I_s \right) \approx 1$, representing the ratio of the fluid domain (or bubble) momentum, $I_{\forall|R}$, to the slug momentum, $I_s$.
-In our axisymmetric domain, we computed the wake momentum as $I_{\forall|R} = \rho \sum u_{x_R i} \forall_{R_i}$, where $u_{x_R i}$ is the fluid velocity in the axial direction for the $i$-th cell, and $\forall_{R_i} (= 2 \pi y_i dA_i)$ represents the ring volume generated by the $i$-th mesh cell revolving around the symmetry axis, $x_R$, with cell area $A_i$ at radius $y_i$.
-Similar to $\Gamma_s$, the slug momentum, $I_s (= \rho (\pi/4) d_s^2 \int_0^{t_s} u_p^2 \ dt)$, is computed using the time variation of the maximum velocity ($u_p(t)$ in figure \ref{fig:C_RingDomain}(b)), extracted from the uniform and hyperbolic tangent profiles for the impulse and square programs, respectively.
+In our axisymmetric domain, we computed the wake momentum as $I_{\forall|R} = \rho \sum u_{x_R i} \forall_{R_i}$, where $u_{x_R i}$ is the fluid velocity in the axial direction for the $i$-th cell, and $\forall_{R_i} (= 2 \pi y_i A_i)$ represents the ring volume generated by the $i$-th mesh cell revolving around the symmetry axis, $x_R$, with cell area $A_i$ at radius $y_i$.
+Similar to $\Gamma_s$, the slug momentum, $I_s (= \rho (\pi/4) d_s^2 \int_0^{t_s} u_p^2 \, dt)$, is computed using $u_p(t)$, the maximum value of the inlet velocity profile at each time instant from the uniform and hyperbolic tangent profiles for the impulse and square programs, respectively (figure \ref{fig:C_RingDomain}(b)).
 The nondimensional momentum, $I^*_R$, is close to 1 for all $l_s/d_s$ values in the impulse program (see table \ref{tab:Ring_validation}), closely matching the experimental results by Sullivan {\it et al.}\cite{Sullivan08}.
 For the square program, the $I^*_R$ values are slightly lower (0.82–0.88) due to an overestimation of $I_s$, which arises from using the maximum velocity of the hyperbolic tangent profile.
 When the slug momentum is recalculated using the mean velocity of this profile, $\bar{u}_p (= u_p / k_u)$, $I_s$ is reduced by a factor of $k_u^2$, where $k_u = 1.035$.
 This adjustment gives nondimensional momentum values between 0.88 and 0.93.